 Sunnyvale offers an optional Preliminary Review (PR) process for applicants to submit schematic plans for review by the Project Review Committee (PRC) and receive early feedback from City staff before submitting a formal entitlement application.
 The PR process is strongly encouraged for complex projects, large projects or potentially controversial projects, and could aid in helping applicants determine the most efficient path to project approval, thus helping to save time and costs.
 The PRC consists of representatives from the City Departments of Community Development (Planning and Building Divisions), Public Safety (Fire and Crime Prevention Divisions), Environmental Services and Public Works.
 The PRC was created to review development/improvement proposals for technical compliance with CEQA, City codes, design guidelines, policies and other specifications.
-The PR process starts at application submittal and ends at the PRC meeting with no formal decision made on the application.
+The PR process starts at application.
 Applicants are encouraged to attend the PRC meeting where they receive written comments from the PRC and are given an opportunity to seek clarifications and ask questions.
 The PRC meeting is typically held once every two weeks, offering several opportunities for applicants seeking preliminary review of projects.